keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 sidebar_label: 'Solution Architecture'
 ---
 # Solution Architecture
-In this section, you'll break down the requirements for the DAO auto-registration experience in order to create a solution architecture.
+In this section, you'll break down the requirements for the onboarding experience in order to create a solution architecture.
 This means translating the features from the [introduction](introduction.md) into tangible goals for the specific Keypom drop and its configurations.

 The two major requirements for the auto-registration experience are:
 - Members don't need an existing wallet to join the DAO.